-- The Designated Teacher makes particular efforts to develop good awareness and understanding of issues, guidance and developments associated with the LAC context.
-The Designated Teacher disseminates knowledge and skills to colleagues in school as appropriate and necessary.
-Partnership working and collaboration with the Local Authority and the Virtual School is essential here. - There is a specific statutory expectation that the Designated Teacher for LAC will be released to attend a programme of training each year to maintain and extend their personal expertise. - A Designated Governor will attend appropriate briefings and relevant development opportunities provided by the Local Authority and the Virtual School.
+- The Designated Teacher makes particular efforts to develop good awareness andunderstanding of issues, guidance and developments associated with the LAC context.
+They disseminate knowledge and skills to colleagues in school as appropriate and necessary.
+Partnership working and collaboration with the Local Authority and the Virtual School is essential here. - There is a specific statutory expectation that the Designated Teacher will be released to attend a programme of training each year to maintain and extend their personal expertise. - A Designated Governor will attend appropriate briefings and relevant development opportunities provided by the Local Authority and the Virtual School.